United Way of Canada

-United Way Centraide Canada (Centraide United Way Canada) is the national organization for the 71 autonomous, volunteer-based United Ways and Centraides across Canada.
+United Way Centraide Canada (Centraide United Way Canada) is the national organization for the autonomous, volunteer-based United Ways and Centraides across Canada.

 The United Way Movement in Canada is a federated network of local United Way offices serving more than 5,000 communities across Canada, each registered as its own nonprofit organization and governed by an independent volunteer-led local Board of Directors.
 Each United Way works locally to raise funds and invest in improving lives in its community.

 In French, both in Quebec and across Canada, the organization is known as Centraide.
 The organization often uses the United Way and Centraide names together, recognizing the bilingual nature of the country's culture and people.

 United Way Centraide Canada is the national office and has a distinct role to provide leadership, guidance and support to local United Ways across the country.
 Together, local United Ways and United Way Centraide Canada form the United Way Movement.

-United Way Centraide's work focuses on three key strategies that create opportunities for everyone in our communities – moving people from poverty to possibility, helping kids be all they can be, and building strong and healthy communities.

-Community Impact Mission

-The Mission of United Way of Canada is: "To improve lives and build community by engaging individuals and mobilizing collective action."
-Adopted in 2003, this mission represents a shift in the organization's focus of umbrella fundraising to community impact.
-United Way Centraide Canada regards community impact as the achievement of positive long-term changes to the quality of life in local communities which is brought about by addressing the root causes of social problems, as well as their symptoms.

-The National Office
+National office

 The National Office, which was founded in 1939, is located in Ottawa, Ontario.
 As the national organization, United Way Centraide Canada represents local United Ways and Centraides within Canada's voluntary sector, internationally and provides services such as leadership training and education opportunities.
 The national organization convenes local United Ways and Centraides on a biennial basis at its annual conference, for the purposes of professional development training, the sharing of best practices and learning from leading thinkers.